Extensions of the I-MMSE Relation: Possible Future Directions

 There are hurdles for the journey along this direction: First of all, not all input processes will guarantee the limit of the mutual information rate is well-defined.
 Another issue is the differentiability/smoothness/analyticity of the mutual information rate, which may fail for certain channels~\cite{gm05, hm10}.
 So, it makes senses to focus one's attention on identifying channels with explicit and reasonable assumptions on the input process for the existence of the mutual information rate and its derivative.

-Probably a feasible first step is to examine Gaussian channels with Markovian input processes: at least for discrete-time Gaussian channels with ARMA noise, the capacity will be achieved by Markovian input processes~\cite{ki10}.
-Moreover, for certain Gaussian channels with a finite input alphabet, the analyticity/smoothness/asymptotics of the mutual information rate has been established~\cite{hm10}.
+Probably a feasible first step is to examine Gaussian channels with Gaussian inputs and linear feedback.
+Such a coding scheme proves to be capacity achieving~\cite{co1989} and has been instrumental in Kim's variational formulation~\cite{ki10} of Gaussian feedback capacity.
+Alternatively, one can also consider Gaussian channels with inputs that feature certain Markovian strcture: at least for discrete-time Gaussian channels with ARMA noise, the capacity will be achieved by feedback-dependent Markovian input processes~\cite{ya07}, which makes it possible to apply Tatikonda's feedback capacity formulation and the corresponding dynamic programming approach~\cite{ta09}.
+Moreover, for certain Gaussian channels with certain Markovian inputs, the analyticity/smoothness/asymptotics of the mutual information rate has been established~\cite{hm10}.

+{\bf Extensions with relaxed assumptions.} The I-MMSE relationship (\ref{I-MMSE}) was originally proven under the condition that the input has finite power, i.e., $\E[X^2] < \infty$, which Wu and Verdu~\cite{wu12} have recently weakened to the existence of the mutual information.
+Naturally, for the proposed feedback/memory extensions in this paper, one may explore whether/to what extent the finite power constraint can be relaxed.
+Such a task seems to be technically non-trivial, at least for the continuous-time setting.
+We expect that conditions that lead to some kind of weak continuity of the extended MMSE should be established for such a relaxation, as done in non-feedback case~\cite{wu12} in discrete time.